 Weekday Flat Rate: $8500

 Our Public Sail Calendar always has the most up-to-date schedule.
-It can be viewed HERE
+Calendar

 You may read about a past voyage profiled in Latitude 38 HERE

-Our late, great friend Charlie Merrill of Sausalito and Howard Allen of Belvedere began the important work of supporting Point Blue’s effort to study the Farallones in coordination with U.S. Fish and Wildlife Service and Farallon National Wildlife Refuge.
-These two local visionaries formed the Farallon Patrol to provide Point Blue’s scientists with reliable transportation to the islands and we continue their work today.
+Our late, great friend Charlie Merrill of Sausalito and Howard Allen of Belvedere began the important work of supporting Point Blue’s effort to study the Farallones in in 1972.
+These local visionaries formed the Farallon Patrol to provide Point Blue’s scientists with reliable transportation to the islands and we continue their work today.